Taylor-CCB-Group/MDV/docs/extradocs/chartmanager.md

     * **viewLoader** - a function that will return the [view]{@tutorial views} given the view name
     * **rowDataLoader** - an optional function that accepts a datasource name and index and returns an an object with data.
 The function will be called if the datasource's config contains row_data_loader:true and DataHighlighted is invoked
-    * **files** - specifies static files (tsv,csv or json), which contain the data to display.
+    * **files** - specifies static files (tsv, csv or json), which contain the data to display.
 Useful for small amounts of data (100 000s rows) and testing.
 If all the data is to be loaded dynamically then this is not required.
     ```json
     [
         {